michalmietlinski/Interview-questions/General/readme.md

 * What are the areas you feel best at?
 * What are the areas you feel worst at?
 * What are the areas you wish to improve?
+* What is authorization and what authentication?
+* Tell me about pros / cons of writing distributed systems
+* How did lifecycle software development look like in previous work?
+* Tell me about advantages which IoC gives you?
+* How to share the code between projects?

 ### Issue trackers